Automattic/fb-instant-articles/readme.txt

 You can propose popular transformer rules to be included in the plugin by [suggesting it on GitHub](https://github.com/Automattic/facebook-instant-articles-wp/issues/new).

+= How do I post articles to Instant Articles after plugin is installed? =

+You can re-publish existing articles (simply edit + save) or post new articles in order to submit them to Instant Articles.
+After you have 10 articles added, you will be able to submit them for review.

 = How do I change the feed slug/URL if I'm using the RSS integration? =

 To change the feed slug, set the constant INSTANT_ARTICLES_SLUG to whatever you like.
 If you do, remember to flush the rewrite rules afterwards.